wp-xyz/jpmMath/original/README.md

 *   **Focus on Existing Features**: Ensure documentation solely reflects currently implemented features.
 Avoid documenting future or "to-be-developed" functionalities.
 *   **Referenced Files/Functions**: Verify that all references to files, procedures, and functions within documentation accurately reflect their existence and naming in the codebase to prevent broken links or misleading information.
 *   **Educational Value**: Consider how contributions can help future developers understand the mathematical and computational aspects of the methods, fostering a deeper understanding.
-*   **Code Structure**: While some duplication of utility functions exists for demonstration purposes, consider proposing consolidation into shared units (e.g., Pascal `unit` files) for larger enhancements, if appropriate for Free Pascal.
+*   **Code Structure**: While some duplication of utility functions exists for demonstration purposes, consider proposing consolidation into shared units (e.g., Pascal `unit` files) for larger enhancements, if appropriate for Pascal.

 ## References